Miuuu13/Miuuu13/README.md

 - 👋 Hi, I’m @Miuuu13
 - 👀 I’m interested in machine learning projects
 - 🌱 I’m currently programming Scala3, Python
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects related to data science and machine learning
 - 📫 How to reach me: git

 <!---